tiredcoder/jovian-colab/docker/README.md

 ## Requirements
 The infrastructure consists of about 50 Docker containers.
- - Hardware: Tested on an x86_64 QEMU/KVM VM with a: 65GiB virtual disk (SSD backend), 10GiB RAM, 6 core CPU (Intel Xeon E3 1240L v5 backend).
+ - Hardware: Tested on an x86_64 QEMU/KVM VM with a: 65 GiB virtual disk (SSD backend), 10 GiB RAM, 6 core CPU (Intel Xeon E3 1240L v5 backend).
  - Software: See tables below.

 ## Versions